LeeCampbell/IntroToRx/content/02_KeyTypes.md

 IObservable<int> outstanding = onoffs.Scan(0, (total, delta) => total + delta);
 ```

-Rx's `Scan` operator works much like the standard LINQ [`Aggregate`](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/aggregation-operations) operator, in that it repeatedly applies an operation (adding, in this case) to every single item in a sequence.
-The different is that whereas `Aggregate` produces just the final result once it reaches the end of the sequence, `Scan` shows all of its working, producing the aggregated value so far after each input.
+Rx's `Scan` operator works much like the standard LINQ [`Aggregate`](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/aggregation-operations) operator, in that it cumulatively applies an operation (adding, in this case) to every single item in a sequence.
+The different is that whereas `Aggregate` produces just the final result once it reaches the end of the sequence, `Scan` shows all of its working, producing the accumulated value so far after each input.
 So this means that `outstanding` will produce an event every time `onoffs` produces one, and that event's value will be the running total—the sum total of every value from `onoffs` so far.

 So that's how `outstanding` comes to tell us how many events `source` produced within the last two seconds (or whatever `minimumActivityPeriod` has been specified).